Welcome to Year Six's section of the website. Look out for regular updates to find out what the children have been learning and experiencing.

 - Please listen to your child read five times a week and comment in their reading journals.

-Our topic for the Spring Term 2019 is 'Around the World in 80 days'.
-We will be using 'Around the World in 80 days' by Jules Verne to support this topic.
+Our topic for the Summer Term 2019 is 'WW2'.
+We will be using 'Goodnight Mister Tom' by Michelle Magorian to support this topic.
 A curriculum map can be found under 'Parents- our curriculum- curriculum maps'.

 It was World Book Day at Hanborough Manor today and Year 6 made a superb effort dressing as their favourite book characters.
 The children also brought in a potato which they turned into a book character too.